MaxAnderson95/Receive-Connector-Migration-Tool/README.md

 # Receive Connector Migration Tool
 This PowerShell module allows an administrator to easily migrate receive connectors from one Exchange server to another.
-Having an automated method to do the migration of receive connectors can help tremendously, if there a large number of connectors, or the connectors have a large number of 'remote IP addresses'.
+Having an automated method to do the migration of receive connectors can help tremendously if there a large number of connectors, or the connectors have a large number of 'remote IP addresses'.

 ## Usage Instructions
 ### Download and Installation
 *Note: You must do this on both the source and target server*
-1. Download the repository from git.vtechamerica.com, and unzip it if necessary.
+1. Download the repository, and unzip it if necessary.
 2. Open the "Exchange Management Shell"
 3. Switch to the directory where the unziped module is located
 ```Powershell